walterl/git-memex/README.md

 # `git-memex` - Your git-based memory extension

-git-memex is a simple, file-based, git backed personal knowledge base (PKB).
+git-memex is a simple, git backed personal knowledge base (PKB).

+It's a **prototype** consisting of a handful of Bash scripts that simplifies management of a git repo, garnished with Python scripts for automating common tasks.

+The source code is very simple, and users are encouraged to peak at and tinker with it.

 ## Installation